Five precepts: History

 In Early Buddhist Texts, the role of the five precepts gradually develops.
 First of all, the precepts are combined with a declaration of faith in the Triple Gem (the Buddha, his teaching and the monastic community).
 Next, the precepts develop to become the foundation of lay practice.
 The precepts are seen as a preliminary condition for the higher development of the mind.
 At a third stage in the texts, the precepts are actually mentioned together with the triple gem, as though they are part of it.
 Lastly, the precepts, together with the triple gem, become a required condition for the practice of Buddhism, as laypeople have to undergo a formal initiation to become a member of the Buddhist religion.
 When Buddhism spread to different places and people, the role of the precepts began to vary.
 In countries in which Buddhism was adopted as the main religion without much competition from other religious disciplines, such as Thailand, the relation between the initiation of a layperson and the five precepts has been virtually non-existent.
 In such countries, the taking of the precepts has become a sort of ritual cleansing ceremony.
 People are presumed Buddhist from birth without much of an initiation.
 The precepts are often committed to by new followers as part of their installment, yet this is not very pronounced.
 However, in some countries like China, where Buddhism was not the only religion, the precepts became an ordination ceremony to initiate laypeople into the Buddhist religion.

+In 8th-century China, people held strict attitudes about abstinence of alcohol.